What Percentage of Businesses Fail and How to Improve Your Chances of Success

 How to succeed in your first year of business

 Fortunately, not every business is destined for failure.
-Plenty of businesses go on to be successful for years to come.
 Here are a few tips on how you can succeed in your first year of business:

-Create a business plan.
-All too often, business owners forgo the business plan right off the bat.
-They have big ideas and feel the need to jump right in before really gaining a thorough understanding of what their business is and what it can offer.
+All too often, business owners forgo a business plan.
+They have big ideas and jump right in before gaining a thorough understanding of what their business can offer.